Maria Maddalena de' Medici

-Maria Maddalena de' Medici (29 June 1600 – 28 December 1633) was a Tuscan princess, the eighth daughter of Ferdinando I and Christina of Lorraine, making her the sister of Cosimo II.
+Maria Maddalena de' Medici (29 June 1600 – 28 December 1633) was a Tuscan princess, the eighth child and third daughter of Ferdinando I and Christina of Lorraine, making her the sister of Cosimo II.

 Life

 Born disabled, she was christened at the age of nine.
 On 24 May 1621, she entered the Palazzo della Crocetta, attached to the Convento della Crocetta (Convent of the Little Cross, now the National Archaeological Museum), though she never took the monastic vows.
 When she died, she was buried there.

 Aboveground passages

 Maria Maddalena had difficulties climbing stairs.
 The rooms built for her at the monastery by the architect Giulio Parigi were connected by a series of raised passages above street level across which she could move without use of stairs and, as an added bonus, there was no need to cross the uneven and crowded street.
 Today four arches of one of these passages remain.
 They resemble covered bridges (ponti) or skybridges between upper floors of buildings: